Gas savings: The cheapest station in Johnstown - NewsBreak

 Gas savings: The cheapest station in Johnstown

-(JOHNSTOWN, PA) According to Johnstown gas price data, you could be saving up to $0.10 per gallon on gas.
+(JOHNSTOWN, PA) Depending on where you fill up in Johnstown, you could be saving up to $0.10 per gallon on gas.

 According to a survey by GasBuddy, GetGo at 358 Goucher St was the cheapest station in the area, with regular listed at $3.25 per gallon at the pumps Wednesday.
 That was compared to Sheetz at 208 Haynes St, where a gallon of regular was selling for $3.35.